 Another tip is to check how much money the strategy you follow operates with (strategy balance).
 Copy trading errors often happen because the strategy balance is sufficiently larger than your exchange account balance.

 A strategy uses only a fraction of its balance in a single deal (e.g. 1-2%).
-When a minimum amount for placing orders on an exchange is not reached by an investor (subscriber), and then the investor is unable to copy the corresponding deal made by trader.
+When a minimum amount for placing orders on an exchange is not reached by an investor (subscriber), the investor is unable to copy the corresponding deal made by trader.

 When the trader makes an order for 5% of his balance — our system will take 5% of the investor's balance to place the same order.
 If that 5% is less than the minimum amount, the exchange will not accept the investor's deal.
 Therefore, a large difference between strategy balance and investor’s exchange balance will lead to failed trades.